zhuang002/DMOJ-3-InahoV/README.md

 Branches:

     master: Not passed.
 Java.
 Netbeans Project.
-It is not a 3 point problem
+It is not a 3 point problem.
+In java there is no unsigned 64bit data type and use BigInteger at final step will cause time out.